ravichas/AMPL-Tutorial/data_curation/README.md

 The two json files contain information about binding data for different ChEMBL assays and UniProt entry name to gene name mapping.

-Here are the first few lines of `uid2gn_human.json`
+`uid2gn_human.json`: Here are the first few lines of the file.
+This file can be downloaded from UniProt webbrowser
 ```
 	uniprot_entry_name	gene_names
 0	1433B_HUMAN	         YWHAB